-The Bachelor of Arts in Interdisciplinary Studies (K-8) is a competency-based program that enables teacher candidates to earn a Bachelor of Arts degree and a K-8 teaching certificate online (except for the in-classroom component demonstration teaching, and options for in-classroom field experiences prior to demonstration teaching).
+The Bachelor of Arts in Elementary Education is a competency-based program that enables teacher candidates to earn a Bachelor of Arts degree and a K-8 teaching certificate online (except for demonstration teaching, which is an in-classroom component and options for inclassroom field experiences prior to demonstration teaching).
 This program consists of four balanced areas of study (domains), competency-based assessments, and the creation of a professional portfolio.
-This program includes a supervised teaching practicum in a real classroom and thus prepares students for initial teacher licensure.
+This program includes clinical experiences that prepare teacher candidates for the classroom.
+Candidates develop and refine their teaching skills through a series of sequential experiences beginning with video-based observations of classroom instruction.
+Observations prepare candidates for an authentic, collaborative preclinical teaching experiences in K-12 settings.
+Clinical experiences culminate with supervised demonstration teaching in a real classroom./p>

 Health, Fitness and Wellness

 Health, Fitness and Wellness focuses on the importance and foundations of good health and physical fitness, particularly for children and adolescents, addressing health, nutrition, fitness, and substance use and abuse.

 English Composition I introduces learners to the types of writing and thinking that are valued in college and beyond.
 Students will practice writing in several genres with emphasis placed on writing and revising academic arguments.
 Instruction and exercises in grammar, mechanics, research documentation, and style are paired with each module so that writers can practice these skills as necessary.
 Comp I is a foundational course designed to help students prepare for success at the college level.
 There are no prerequisites for English Composition I.

 Introduction to Humanities